Sulfur: benefits, dosage, contraindications

 ✪✪✪✪✪

-Preliminary research indicates that inhaling sulfur water shows no improvement in lung function in patients with obstructive pulmonary disease after 12 days of treatment.
+Preliminary research indicates that inhalation of sulfurous water does not show improvement in lung function in patients with obstructive pulmonary disease after 12 days of treatment.

 Posologie